-The hasFeature property

-The hasFeature property is a REQUIRED URI that refers to a Feature.

-This can be used to either link to the Feature being referenced or to chain hierarchically through additional layers of SubComponent.

-- If the Feature is a ComponentReference, then that ComponentReference acts as a hierarchical link in a chain of references, and MUST be either a child of the ComponentReference linking to it via hasFeature or a child of the Component linked as instanceOf the ComponentReference's inChildOf SubComponent. - Otherwise, if the hasFeature refers to any other type of Feature, that Feature MUST be a child of the Component linked as instanceOf the ComponentReference's inChildOf SubComponent.

-For example, ComponentReference R1 looking into a SubComponent for a plasmid might link with hasFeature to its own child ComponentReference R2, which in turn looks within the Component defining the plasmid to the plasmid's CDS SubComponent, in turn using hasFeature to reference a SequenceFeature within the Component that defines that CDS.

-6.4.1.3 LocalSubComponent

-The LocalSubComponent class is a subclass of Feature.
-This class serves as a way to create a placeholder in more complex Components, such as a variable to be filled in later or a composite that exists only within the context of the parent Component.
+The refersTo property The refersTo property is a REQUIRED IRI that refers to a Feature.
+This can be used to either link to the Feature being referenced or to chain hierarchically through additional layers 3 of SubComponent.
+If the Feature is a ComponentReference, then that ComponentReference acts as a hierarchical link in a chain of references, and MUST be either a child of the ComponentReference linking to it via refersTo or a child of 6 the Component linked as instanceOf the ComponentReference's inChildOf SubComponent.
+Otherwise, if the refersTo refers to any other type of Feature, that Feature MUST be a child of the 8 Component linked as instanceOf the ComponentReference's inChildOf SubComponent.
+For example, ComponentReference R1 looking into a SubComponent for a plasmid might link with refersTo to its 10 own child ComponentReference R2, which in turn looks within the Component defining the plasmid to the plasmid's CDS SubComponent, in turn using refersTo to reference a SequenceFeature within the Component that defines 12 that CDS.
+13 6.4.1.3 LocalSubComponent 14 The Local SubComponent class is a subclass of Feature.
+This class serves as a way to create a placeholder in more 15 complex Components, such as a variable to be filled in later or a composite that exists only within the context of the 16 parent Component.
+The type property 18 The type property is REQUIRED and contains one or more IRIs.
+The type property is identical to its use in 19 Component.
+The hasLocation property A LocalSubComponent MAY have any number of hasLocation properties, each of type IRI, that MUST refer to 22 Location objects.
+These follow the same restrictions as for the hasLocation of a SubComponent, notably that the 23 Locations of hasLocation properties attached to the same LocalSubComponent MUST NOT overlap.
+24 6.4.1.4 ExternallyDefined 25 The ExternallyDefined class has been introduced so that external definitions in databases like ChEBI or UniProt 26 can be referenced.
+The type property 28 The type property is REQUIRED and contains one or more IRIs.
+The type property is identical to its use in 29 Component.
+30 The definition property The definition property is REQUIRED and is of type IRI that links to a canonical definition external to SBOL.
+32 When possible, such definitions SHOULD use the recommended external resources in Section 7.6.
+For example, an 33 ExternallyDefined simple chemical might link to ChEBI and a protein might link to UniProt.
+6.4.1.5 SequenceFeature 35 The SequenceFeature class describes one or more regions of interest on the Sequence objects referred to by its 36 parent Component.